malorie16/potion-planet/README.md

 - More test coverage on the backend (there are some added for the `TransactionsController`.
 See `spec/controllers/transactions_controller_spec.rb`)
 - Refactor `frontend/src/components/Form/index.js` to reflect a seperation of concerns (pull out the api call, make an input component that can be reusable since they're repeated a lot)
 - Use rails serializers to format the json because technically according to rails conventions, they don't belong in `ApplicatonController` (`app/controllers/application_controller.rb`).
 Serializers don't come with rails out of the box and I started looking into adding it but it started to become a time suck so I left it as is.
+- Fully integrate the `Potion` model so that end users can have options to choose from